WikoCuber/Spotify-Playlists-Manager/README.md

  - Looking through tracks with a simple list

 # Getting Started
 If you want to use this app, you have to do some things.
 First, you need to create an account in the [Spotify for Developers](https://developer.spotify.com/) site.
-After this in your dashboard you need to click "Create app" button.
+After this, in your dashboard you need to click "Create app" button.
 Then complete the form.
 Then in settings page copy your Client ID.
 Paste this into IDs.cfg file that is in the same directory as your exe file.
-Add enter and do the same thing with Client Secret.
+In new line do the same thing with Client Secret ID.
 It`s supposed to look like this:
 ```cfg
 Your Client ID
 Your Client Secret ID